chaitanya-mwa/dockerized-rundeck/README.md

 Dockerzied Rundeck documentation for offline use.

 # Image description #
-Base image: `httpd:2.4.23`.
+- Base image: `httpd:2.4.23`
-The most current rundeck `master` branch is cloned and built using Pandoc document converter.
+- The most current rundeck `master` branch is cloned and built using Pandoc document converter
-Rundeck ocumentation directory (`/rundeck/docs/en/dist/html`) is linked to httpd `DocumentRoot` (`/usr/local/apache2/htdocs`).
+- Rundeck ocumentation directory (`/rundeck/docs/en/dist/html`) is linked to httpd `DocumentRoot` (`/usr/local/apache2/htdocs`).

 # How to use this image #